cspr-rad/actus-spec/spec/main.typ

 == Integer <type_Integer>

-An integer is an integer number.
+An Integer is an integer number.
 The integer is represented as a JSON number.
 Parsers should reject numbers with a decimal point and must reject numbers with any digits past the decimal point.